President's Doctoral Scholar (PDS) Awards in the School of Arts, Languages and Cultures 2020-21

 In order to apply for the PDS awards, an application for AHRC or ESRC funding must be submitted, if eligible, by the stated deadlines.
 Please note that current PhD students are not eligible for these awards.

 Applicants must apply using the President's Doctoral Scholar (PDS) Funding Application Form.
-Please submit the online application for a place on your chosen doctoral programme in the School by Monday 14 January 2019 at the latest.
-All supporting documentation, including references, must be submitted by that date.
-Please submit the completed PDS Funding Application Form by 5pm GMT, Friday 8 February 2019
+Please submit the online application for a place on your chosen doctoral programme in the School by Monday 13 January 2020

 , at the latest.
 Please note that this is a strict deadline and applications received after 5pm will not be included in the competition.